apache/pulsar/site2/docs/io-debug.md

 }
 ```

-### Use the status command to get the running status of sink
+### Use the status command to get the running status of Sink

-This command can be used to obtain the confidence of the sink's running status, instance id, workerId, etc.
+This command can be used to obtain the confidence of the Sink's running status, instance id, workerId, etc.
 WorkerId can help us locate the specific worker on which Sink is running when there are multiple workers.

 ```bash